falcosecurity/libs/coding_conventions.md

 0 Introduction
 ------

-Sysdig strives for a consistent high quality code base and uses the conventions below.
-If you are going to commit code that doesn't follow them, then you put the work on us. :-(.
+This repository strives for a consistent high quality code base and uses the conventions below.
+If you are going to commit code that doesn't follow them, then you put the work on us. :-(

-If you use vim or emacs, you can put a custom configuration file in the base directory of sysdig in order to follow the conventions.
+If you use vim or emacs, you can put a custom configuration file in the base directory in order to follow the conventions.

-Also, note that the conventions in this file apply **strictly to the userspace** part of sysdig.
-For the kernel code, you should refer to https://www.kernel.org/doc/html/latest/process/coding-style.html and always run checkpatch.pl from the kernel tree before submitting pull requests.
+Also, note that the conventions in this file apply **strictly to the userspace** part of this repository.
+For the kernel code, you should refer to https://www.kernel.org/doc/html/latest/process/coding-style.html and always run `checkpatch.pl` from the kernel tree before submitting pull requests.

 Thanks for your attention and time.